Our

 We’re Greg and Amy Gemmell, and along with our teenage boys Flynn, Hadley, and Ronan, we’re proud to be part of three generations working together on the land.
 Also on the farm are Amy’s parents, Margaret and Brian Schnell, as well as Amy’s sister Sarah and her son Basil.
 We also enjoy regular visits from Amy’s other sister Kate, her husband Murray, and their three children.
 Although they live in Auckland, their rural heritage is important to them—and we love that they remain connected to the farm and its story.
 It’s a lively, close-knit place where family and farming go hand in hand.

 Our story begins in the 1980s, when Margaret and Brian bought what was then a bare block of land—a basic horse farm with potential.
-Brian rolled up his sleeves and got to work; building a cowshed, fencing paddocks, constructing races and bridges, and gradually Margaret and Brian purchased adjoining land to create the 100-hectare dairy farm that we farm today.
+Brian rolled up his sleeves and got to work; building a cowshed, fencing paddocks, constructing races and bridges, to create the dairy farm that we farm today.

 Amy, along with her sisters Kate and Sarah, grew up on the farm.
 In the early 2000s, while teaching in Hāwera, Amy met Greg—then dairy farming in Taranaki.
 They decided that a move to the Manawatū might be the right fit for their future.
 Amy continued teaching, and Greg took over managing the farm.
 Brian was more than happy to hand over the milking duties and enjoy more time tinkering in his shed.